Frederic Bartlett: Honours

 In 1922, Bartlett was chosen as Director of Psychological Laboratory in Cambridge and awarded a chair in experimental psychology in 1931.
 The same year he published Remembering (1932), Bartlett became a Fellow of the Royal Society.
 In 1944, Bartlett became the Director of the Unit for Research in Applied Psychology.
 Bartlett's contributions during World War II granted him C.B.E in 1941 and awarded him medals from The Royal Society in 1943.
+He was elected to the American Philosophical Society in 1945 and the United States National Academy of Sciences in 1947.
 He was appointed honoris causa by the University of Athens in 1937, Princeton in 1947, and the University of London and the University of Louvain in 1949.
 In 1948, Bartlett delivered the Royal Institution Christmas Lectures on The Mind at Work and Play.
 This also marked the year Bartlett was knighted for services to the Royal Air Force, on the basis of his wartime work in applied psychology.
 In 1950, Bartlett was awarded Presidency at the British Psychological Society.
+He was elected to the American Academy of Arts and Sciences in 1958.

 After his retirement in 1951, Bartlett continued receiving honoris causa from various universities.
 In 1952, he was awarded the Royal Medal and the Longacre Award of the Aeromedical Association.
 Between 1952 and 1963, National Psychological Societies of Spain, Sweden, Italy, Turkey, and Switzerland elected him as an honorary member.
 He was recognised by the International Experimental Psychology Society in 1958 and was selected by The North American National Academy of Science and the North American Academy of Arts to be a foreign associate member in 1959.
 Today, the UK Ergonomics Society awards a Bartlett medal in his honour, and the Experimental Psychology Society holds an annual Bartlett Lecture.